 Regarding overall durability and simply using these from day-to-day, they’re, not the lay-flat tangle free cords you see on the Sport Pace model, but if they do tangle, it’s not a pain to quickly unravel them.
 In addition, when comparing to the Sport Pace, the wires on these are much more flexible so I didn’t notice the wire on the back of my neck as much as I did with the sport pace, but both models were still fine to wear.

 And right before getting into comfort, Jabra does provide a nice compact carrying case to help keep all of your eartips, ear wings and of course your earbuds protected while traveling.
 Regarding those eartips, there’s three in total.
 They’re very soft and comfortable in my ear, easy to fit from my personal experience and more importantly, provides a secure hold.
 One thing to be aware, these are in-ear earbuds.
 The Sport Pace model sat somewhat in the ear canal, but the Sport Coach model that I’m reviewing here, are for sure considered as in-ear.
 I like in-ears because they do provide a more immersive sound presence, but for some runners and especially cyclists, because the outside world is muffled down a good bit, it may be dangerous say when you’re running by yourself or cycling on the side of a road.
 Just take that into consideration.
-Regarding overall wear comfort, for me, and everyone’s ears are different, but because of the USB port and sensor on either earbud, the silicone protrusion sits on the earlobe and provides a good bit of stability versus earphones that just uses ear wings.
-Testing this with running stayed in my ear perfectly fine, something more vigorous like jumping jacks, push-ups, or also running up a oddly shaped hill, the earbuds never fell out of my ear nor did I lose audio isolation.
+Regarding overall wear comfort, for me, and everyone’s ears are different, but because of the USB port and sensor on either earbud, the silicone protrusion sits on the earlobe and provides a good bit of stability versus earphones that just use ear wings.
+Testing this with running stayed in my ear perfectly fine, something more vigorous like jumping jacks, push-ups, or also running up an oddly shaped hill, the earbuds never fell out of my ear nor did I lose audio isolation.

 Moving down, you can segment your workouts, and label it as any of the following you see on screen. and if you need to, feel free to rewind the video or pause if I’m going too fast.
 You can choose Free mode which will measure most of the basics for you, or… you can set goals before you start any activity.
-There’s two additional goals that you don’t get on the Sport Pace model, and that’s Cross-Training and Cadence Goal.
-Opening up Cross-Training real quick since this is one of the Coach’s selling points, they’re 3 to 6 minute workouts each, with a list of exercises to perform as you can see on your screen.
-When you start the circuit, there are some exercises that’s based on time, and others where you perform disclosed amount of reps.
+There are two additional goals that you don’t get on the Sport Pace model, and that’s Cross-Training and Cadence Goal.
+Opening up Cross-Training real quick since this is one of the Coach’s selling points, they’re 3 to 6-minute workouts each, with a list of exercises to perform as you can see on your screen.
+When you start the circuit, there are some exercises that are based on time, and others where you perform a disclosed amount of reps.
 After you personally finish each rep set, you tap the checkmark to the right and move onto the next exercise.
 Most exercises are bodyweight exercises like push-ups, burpees, lunges, squats, and the very few involves using the suggested kettle-bell.
 From my assessment, the coaching is there with audio cues indicating how much time is left and what the next exercise is coming up.

 But, I was under the impression the earphones would count these movements with wording from their website.
 Unfortunately, the Coach doesn’t count these movements.
 As stated earlier, you would have to manually tap that check mark to move on.